 Each school has a committee on academic standing.
 These committees adjudicate students' appeals in academic matters.
 Each committee is composed of faculty, students, and administrators.
-Information and appeal forms can be obtained in the Center for Academic Advisement and on the Web.
+Information and appeal forms can be obtained in the Office for Undergraduate Advisement and Orientation.
 These are some of the appeals handled by the committee:

-- Request for W in a course or total resignation after the deadline (10th week of the term) - · Request for reinstatement if dismissed - Curricular adjustments or waivers of academic rules - · Change of grade that is initiated by the instructor
+- Request for W in a course or total resignation after the deadline (10th week of the term) - Request for reinstatement if dismissed - Curricular adjustments or waivers of academic rules - · Change of grade that is initiated by the instructor